-- Unable to tolerate NIV or NIV failure. - Status post respiratory or cardiac arrest. - Diminished consciousness, psychomotor agitation inadequately controlled by secation. - Massive aspiration or persistent vomiting. - Persistent inability to remove respiratory secretions. - Severe hemodynamic instability without response to fluids and vaspactive drugs. - Severe ventricular or supraventricular arrhythmias. - Life-threatening hypoxemia in patients unable to tolerate NIV
+- Unable to tolerate NIV or NIV failure. - Status post respiratory or cardiac arrest. - Diminished consciousness, psychomotor agitation inadequately controlled by sedation. - Massive aspiration or persistent vomiting. - Persistent inability to remove respiratory secretions. - Severe hemodynamic instability without response to fluids and vasoactive drugs. - Severe ventricular or supraventricular arrhythmias. - Life-threatening hypoxemia in patients unable to tolerate NIV.

 Invasive mechanical ventilation.
-The indications for initiating invasive mechanical ventilation during an exacerbation are shown in Table 5.7, and include failure of an initial trial of NIV.106 As experience is gained with the generalized clinical use of NIV in COPD, a number of indications for invasive mechanical ventilation are being successfully treated with NIV, thus eliminating invasive mechanical ventilation as first line treatment of acute respiratory failure during hospitalization for COPD exacerbation.106 In patients who fail non-invasive ventilation as initial therapy and receive invasive ventilation as subsequent rescue therapy, morbidity, hospital length of stay and mortality are greater.29 The use of invasive ventilation in patients with very severe COPD is influenced by the likely reversibility of the precipitating event, the patient's wishes, and the availability of intensive care facilities.29 When possible, a clear statement of the patient's own treatment wishes, such as an advance directive or "living will", makes these difficult decisions easier to resolve.
+The indications for initiating invasive mechanical ventilation during an exacerbation are shown in Table 5.7, and include failure of an initial trial of NIV.
+As experience is gained with the generalized clinical use of NIV in COPD, a number of indications for invasive mechanical ventilation are being successfully treated with NIV, thus eliminating invasive mechanical ventilation as first line treatment of acute respiratory failure during hospitalization for COPD exacerbation.
+In patients who fail non-invasive ventilation as initial therapy and receive invasive ventilation as subsequent rescue therapy, morbidity, hospital length of stay and mortality are greater.
+The use of invasive ventilation in patients with very severe COPD is influenced by the likely reversibility of the precipitating event, the patient's wishes, and the availability of intensive care facilities.
+When possible, a clear statement of the patient's own treatment wishes, such as an advance directive or "living will", makes these difficult decisions easier to resolve.
 Major hazards include the risk of ventilator-acquired pneumonia (especially when multi-resistant organisms are prevalent), barotrauma and volutrauma, and the risk of tracheostomy and consequential prolonged ventilation.

-Acute mortality among COPD patients with respiratory failure is lower than mortality among patients ventilated for non-COPD causes.107 Despite this, there is evidence that patients who might otherwise survive are frequently denied admission to intensive care for intubation because of unwarranted prognostic pessimism.108 A large study of COPD patients with acute respiratory failure reported in-hospital mortality of 17-49%.109 Further deaths were reported over the next 12 months, particularly among those patients who had poor lung function before invasive ventilation (FEV1 < 30% predicted), had a non-respiratory failure due to a potentially reversible cause (such as an infection), or were relatively mobile and not using long-term oxygen, did well after ventilator support.
+Acute mortality among COPD patients with respiratory failure is lower than mortality among patients ventilated for non-COPD causes. $^{107}$ Despite this, there is evidence that patients who might otherwise survive are frequently denied admission to intensive care for intubation because of unwarranted prognostic pessimism. $^{108}$ A large study of COPD patients with acute respiratory failure reported in-hospital mortality of 17-49%. $^{109}$ Further deaths were reported over the next 12 months, particularly among those patients who had poor lung function before invasive ventilation (FEV1 < 30% predicted), had a non-respiratory comorbidity, or were housebound.
+Patients who did not have a previously diagnosed comorbidity, had respiratory failure due to a potentially reversible cause (such as an infection), or were relatively mobile and not using long-term oxygen, did well after ventilator support.